7nikhi/Flight_Delay_Cancellation/README.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard;
+Following inferences can be drawn from the report;

-### [1] Total Number of Customers = 129880
+### [1] Total Number of Flights = 5000000

    Number of satisfied Customers (Male) = 28159 (21.68 %)